sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 ### Adding appropriate labels

-The vector "columnnames" was created using the 'colnames()' function on the dataframe "alldata_meanstd_actnames" in order to extract all all column names.
+The vector "columnnames" was created using the `colnames()` function on the dataframe "alldata_meanstd_actnames" in order to extract all all column names.

-Using the 'str_replace_all()' command, a new vector called "columnnames2" was created based off of the contents of the vector "columnnames".
-The following table summarises the changes performed by 'str_replace_all':
+Using the `str_replace_all()` command, a new vector called "columnnames2" was created based off of the contents of the vector "columnnames".
+The following table summarises the changes performed by `str_replace_all()`:

 | Pattern     | Replacement           |
 | ----------- | --------------------- |